arviinddd/VICTOR/README.md

 Q-Learning: A reinforcement learning algorithm used for training the chatbot to interact with users effectively.

 Python: The primary programming language used for developing the backend.

-# Features
+# How It Works

-Natural Language Processing: Utilizes Spacy for processing and understanding user queries.
+User Interaction: Users interact with the chatbot through a chat interface.
+They can ask questions about graduate programs, application procedures, deadlines, fees, and more.

-Intent Recognition: Uses a simple keyword-based approach to determine the intent of user queries.
+Intent Recognition: The chatbot processes the user's input using NLP techniques to determine the intent behind the query.

-Program Details and FAQs: Searches and matches user queries against a database of program details and frequently asked questions.
+Information Retrieval: Based on the recognized intent, the chatbot searches the program details and FAQs to find the most relevant information.

-Reinforcement Learning: Implements a Q-learning agent to improve the chatbot's responses over time.
+Response Generation: The chatbot generates a response and sends it back to the user through the chat interface.

-Frontend Interface: A React-based user interface allowing users to interact with the chatbot.
+Reinforcement Learning: The chatbot uses reinforcement learning to improve its responses over time by learning from interactions.

 # File Structure
 app.py: Main Flask application file.